Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 #6 - Uneven Running Surface

 An uneven or spongy treadmill deck can disrupt your workout.
 To remedy this, adjust the treadmill's levelling feet to ensure the deck is stable and even.
-Inspect the deck for any signs of wear or damage, and replace it if necessary.
+Inspect the deck for any wear or damage and replace it if necessary.
 Regularly lubricate the belt and rollers to maintain smooth operation.

 #7 - Treadmill Belt Slows Down or Stops Abruptly